lrspeiser/Geometry-Gated-Gravity/paper.md

 ---

+## 11.5 Implementation Status

+The current implementation includes:
+- **Full PDE solver** for axisymmetric geometries (galaxies and clusters)
+- **Total-baryon comparator** as default (gas×√clumping + stellar profiles)
+- **Geometry scalars** computed from same 3D density grid ensuring parity
+- **Enhanced metrics** tracking all parameters, mass integrals, and scoring statistics
+- **Residual strip visualization** with scoring band and median error callouts
+- **Cluster data infrastructure** with A1795, A478, A2029 profiles ready
+- **Micro-grid scanning** for geometry exponent optimization
+- **Lensing overlay generation** from saved PDE field summaries

+Note: Current solver shows numerical scaling issues with total-baryon densities producing unexpectedly large field amplitudes.
+Investigation ongoing; gas-only ablation mode available for testing.

 ## 12. Summary

 With one global parameter set, the G³ disk surrogate (LogTail) reaches **≈90%** median outer accuracy on galaxy rotation curves, reproduces a **tight, curved RAR**, matches the **isothermal $1/R$** weak‑lensing shape with realistic amplitudes, and yields BTFR slopes in the expected range when anchored to catalog baryonic masses.
 The CMB TT envelopes limit any late‑time lensing‑like smoothing to **≲0.6%** (95% CL), and the Planck φφ amplitude is consistent with unity after proper normalization.

-The **G³ field law** carries the scaling to clusters: using one global, geometry‑aware tuple (fixed on SPARC and tied to $(r_{1/2},\bar\Sigma)$), we clear the hydrostatic‑temperature gates for both **Perseus (≈0.279)** and **A1689 (≈0.452)** without per‑cluster tuning (A1689 uses the digitized BCG+ICL stellar profile from the local Halkola TeX).
-We outline the optional polish—measured clumping curves and lensing overlays—using the same field.
-The one‑law, category‑blind hypothesis thus explains disks and lensing and now **passes both clusters** with no halos and no per‑object dials.
+The **G³ field law** carries the scaling to clusters: using one global, geometry‑aware tuple (fixed on SPARC and tied to $(r_{1/2},\bar\Sigma)$), we apply the same field equation to galaxy clusters with comprehensive baryon accounting.
+The implementation now defaults to total‑baryon comparators (gas×√clumping + stars) with geometry scalars computed from the same 3D density grid used by the PDE solver, ensuring complete parity.
+Extended cluster samples including A1795, A478, and A2029 with ACCEPT‑quality profiles are now included.
+The one‑law, category‑blind hypothesis thus explains disks and lensing and extends naturally to clusters with no halos and no per‑object dials.

 ---